fb icon myAcc icon

 Program DescriptionInstructor with student in front of computer hardware

-The Network Administration and Cybersecurity programs at Alpena Community College are designed for students who want hands-on, practical training in today’s in-demand IT systems.
+The Information Technology and Cybersecurity programs at Alpena Community College are designed for students who want hands-on, practical training in today’s in-demand IT systems.
 Whether you’re starting your IT career or building advanced technical skills, ACC offers a supportive learning environment with small class sizes, modern labs, and industry-aligned coursework.

 Students learn how to design, manage, secure, and troubleshoot computer networks while gaining experience with the same tools and platforms used by professionals in the field.

-ACC offers two Network Administration & Cyber Security program options: a one-year vocational certificate or an Associate in Applied Science (AAS) degree.
-Either choice provides you with a solid base of knowledge and practical skills necessary for working with computer network systems.
+ACC offers three Information Technology and Cybersecurity program options: a one-year vocational certificate in cybersecurity, a one-year vocational certificate in network administration, and an Associate in Applied Science (AAS) degree in information technology.
+Each choice provides you with a solid base of knowledge and practical skills necessary for working.

 Program Options